jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Appendix.md

 Semi-quintile: 30%, effective orb 15% of 10 degrees is 1.5 degree.

-#### Orbs for midpoints
+### Orbs for midpoints

 Enigma supports a configurable base orb for midpoints.
 In a later version, it will be possible to define different orbs for different midpoint dials.

-#### Orbs in research
+### Orbs in research

 If you perform a test with harmonics, you can enter the orb that you want to use in your research.

 In other research projects, you use the orbs as defined in the configuration.

-### Format for data-files
+## Format for data-files

 Enigma supports only one type of data-file.
-Please note that the format as used in version 0.1 has been changed in version 0.2.

 Later versions will add support for data from the Gauquelin archives and data for progressions.
+Exchanging data between Enigma and PlanetDance will also be supported.

 You can create your own data-file using the csv format (Comma Separated Values).
 This is a simple text file with one line per chart.
 You need to separate the different values with a comma.
 Make sure you use a real text-editor and not Word, LibreOffice Text or another word processor.
 Examples of a text-editor: NotePad (available in Windows), Notepad++ (more powerful, download it for free from: [*https://notepad-plus-plus.org*](https://notepad-plus-plus.org)).